21 August 2020

 - Basic knowledge of the two (or more) methods that participants want to apply in their projects.

 - Familiarity with meaning and standards of causal inference and causal explanation.

 By the end of the course participants will:

-- be familiar with common reasons underlying the choice of mixed-mode research;
+- be familiar with the main design decisions in mixed-methods research;

-- know the advantages and disadvantages of different modes;
+- know the methodological and practical challenges of realizing mixed-methods research.

 - Certificate of attendance issued upon completion.